THE SHEPHERD’S CENTER OF LEXINGTON, SC, INC.

 These By-Laws may be altered, amended, or repealed at any regular or special meeting of the Board of Directors, at which a quorum is present, by a majority vote of the members present,

-Provided that at least fourteen days notice is given in writing by mail to each Board member, along with a copy of the proposed change or amendment.
+Provided that at least fourteen days notice is given in writing by electronic or postal mail to each Board member, along with a copy of the proposed change or amendment.

 Upon the dissolution of the corporation, the Trustees shall, after paying or making provision for the payment of all the liabilities of the corporation, dispose of all of the assets of the corporations exclusively for the purposes of the corporations in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational, religious, or scientific purposes as shall at the time qualify as an exempt organization or organizations under Section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Law), as the Board of Trustees shall determine.
 Any such assets not so disposed of shall be disposed of by the Court of Common Pleas of the county in which the principal office of the corporations is then located, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.